tapmodo/node-ldap-filters/README.md

 ## Unit Tests

-A (currently incomplete) test suite is included.
+A complete test suite is included.
 To run it, you will need to have mocha and chai installed.
-Mocha should be installed globally.
+Mocha should be installed globally (need sudo?).

 ```bash
 npm install -g mocha